TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 29/Deuteronomy 29.6.md

 ---

-Ye have not eaten bread, neither have ye drunk wine or strong drink; that ye may know that I am Jehovah your God.
+You have not eaten bread, neither have you drunk wine or strong drink; that you may know that I am Yahweh your God.